 Conclusion

 Smitten is one of those charming words that carries warmth, affection, and emotion—all in just seven letters.
-Whether you’re texting a crush, writing a sweet post, or joking around in a game chat, understanding the meaning behind it helps you express yourself better.
+If you’re texting a crush, writing a sweet post, or joking around in a game chat, understanding the meaning behind it helps you express yourself better.